MATTHEW HENSON EARTH CONSERVATION CENTER

 Bringing together PEPCO, the National Park Service, Mayor Anthony Williams and DHCD led to the adaptive reuse of a second pump house.
 Washington’s first Brownfield grant fueled the engineers of the U.S. Navy Seabees who transformed a forgotten triangle of National Park from a dump into a living laboratory now known as the Matthew Henson Earth Conservation Center.
 At this center is where the River of Hope blazed the trail once again by installing the first green roof in the District of Columbia and paving the way for the countless others that followed.
 Thousands of youth have gained job skills through the programs inside the Henson and the outdoor classroom in Henson Park (River Walk, green roof, rain gardens, trail, Guns to Roses) and many are now employed adults.

-The Matthew Henson Center is home to our Wildlife Tracking, Species Reintroduction & Raptor Hospital.
+The Matthew Henson Center is home to our Wildlife Tracking, Species Reintroduction & Raptor Ambassadors.

 REMEMBERING THE EXPLORER, MATTHEW HENSON

 Named after Matthew Henson, the American explorer who accompanied Robert Peary on seven voyages to the Arctic, claimed to be the first person to reach the geographic North Pole but was not recognized for his achievement because of his race.

 To watch a brief National Geographic video explaining the life of Matthew Henson...